0xMukesh/hashnode-blogs/ckzckohff0c24yus17une8zny.md

 > The lines in the document above between the `---` are called "frontmatter"

-Let's add some frontmatter to your first blog post page.
-You can think frontmatter as the meta data of that page.
+Let's add some front matter to your first blog post page.
+You can think frontmatter as the metadata of that page.

 You can reference your frontmatter fields through the global attributes variable in your MDX.